 Since WordPress 3.7, you don’t have to lift a finger to apply maintenance and security updates.
 Most sites are now able to automatically apply these updates in the background, though some configurations may not allow it.

 The WordPress blog allows visitors to leave messages or posts which means you can have interaction with potential and current clients.

-Your company may need to have several people updating your site – for instance different blog authors.
-With WordPress you can easily create individual accounts for each user and assign them with different access levels.
-Plus Post Locking and will especially be a boon to sites where more than a single author is working on a post, it makes sure that if there are two users, they cannot both edit the same post simultaneously by kicking one of them out.
+Your company may need to have several people updating your site – for instance, different blog authors.
+With WordPress you can easily create individual accounts for each user and assign them to different access levels.
+Plus Post Locking will especially be a boon to sites where more than a single author is working on a post, it makes sure that if there are two users, they cannot both edit the same post simultaneously by kicking one of them out.